jackw01/jackw01.github.io/pages/small-parts.md

 ![](../assets/projects/smallparts-cordstop0.png)

 Single piece 3D printable cord stop, tested to work with 2mm to 4.5mm diameter nylon and polyester circular cord.
-The force required to release the cord is around 1-2kg depending on the materials used, similar to other mass-produced cord stops.
+The force required to release the cord is around 1-2kg depending on the materials used, similar to commercially available cord stops.
 Materials with a low flexural modulus such as PETG, PA, PC, or PP are strongly recommended; PLA, ABS, and fiber filled materials will probably not work.

 ### Snap-In Zip Tie Mount for 2020 Extrusion